Achilles Heel, Achilles Tendonitis, and Achilles Tendon Rapture

 Leg pain and the Achilles Tendon

 This is what causes your foot to point up and down.
 So, without a properly functioning Achilles tendon, walking will be a near impossibility.
 The Achilles tendon provides support and ensures proper function of the legs, thighs, and spine.
-Prolonged and neglected Achilles tendon issues can have far-reaching consequences that can impact joints as far aways as your knees, hips, and back.
+Prolonged and neglected Achilles tendon issues can have far-reaching consequences that can impact joints as far away as your knees, hips, and back.
 Neglected Achilles heel and tendon issues are known causes of leg pain, knee pain, hip pain, back pain and even sciatica.

 Achilles Tendinopathy (Achilles Tendonitis)